EdinGrazhda/Project-4/README.md

 2.After setup of node open project and install express ,bodyparser,mysql,nodemailer on your terminal

-Pay attention you need to import the sql database on your phpmyadmin.
+Pay attention you need to import the sql database on your phpmyadmin it's inside of the project.

 And the database name must be event_managment_system